 ...as determined by successfully attending to 80% of rubric items.

 Materials and Resources:

-a group discussion area for each group and clear guidelines on their activities.
+The instructor must present the students with the problem.
+This may include access to numerous background materials.
+The instructor should also provide a group discussion area for each group and clear guidelines on their activities.

 Guiding Questions for this Lesson: